shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 em.persist(m5);
 ```

-If you now run the MoviePersistent.java class the following database table has been generated in you mysql database.
+If you now run the **MoviePersistent.java** class the following database table has been generated in you mySQL database.

 ```
 create table movies (
     id integer not null,
     name varchar(255),
     primary key (id)
 ) engine=InnoDB
 Hibernate:

 create table Movie_genres (